JelleZijlstra/taxonomy/docs/biblio/erebus-terror.md

 Britain, sold by Mr. C. Muquardt".
 I found a copy on Google Books that I refer to as {Muquardt-catalogue.pdf}; it is a catalog of books sold by the bookseller C. Muquardt in Brussels, covering the years 1844 through 1855.
-The first entry, for January 1844, is entitled "new series–No. XVIII", indicating that Muquardt began publishng the list earlier, but I have not attempted to track down earlier entries.
+The first entry, for January 1844, is entitled "new series–No. XVIII", indicating that Muquardt began publishing the list earlier, but I have not attempted to track down earlier entries.
 References to the _Erebus and Terror_ relevant to mammals are: